 Proposed Legal Drafting

 5.42.
-Maximum Import Available Transfer Capacity shall relate to the physical capability of the Interconnector to deliver energy to the Transmission System, and shall take account of any further restrictions placed by any relevant agreement, or the provisions of any Licence in respect of the Interconnector, but shall not otherwise take account of any expected transmission constraints or other aspects of the operation of the Transmission System .
+Maximum Import Available Transfer Capacity shall relate to the physical capability of the Interconnector to deliver energy to the Transmission System, and, in each Trading Period:

+shall take account of any further restrictions placed by any relevant agreement or the provisions of any Licence in respect of the Interconnector;

+shall be determined in accordance with the applicable interconnector transfer capacity determination process;

+its absolute magnitude shall not be reduced , for Transmission System reasons for any Trading Period after the EA1 Gate Window closure for the relevant Trading Day; and

+shall not otherwise take account of any expected transmission constraints or other aspects of the operation of the Transmission System .

-5.43 Maximum Export Available Transfer Capacity shall relate to the physical capability of the Interconnector to off-take energy from the Transmission System, and shall take account of any further restrictions placed by any relevant agreement , or the provisions of any Licence in respect of the Interconnector, but shall not otherwise take account of any expected transmission constraints or other aspects of the operation of the Transmission System.
+5.43 Maximum Export Available Transfer Capacity shall relate to the physical capability of the Interconnector to off-take energy from the Transmission System, and, in each Trading Period:

+shall take account of any further restrictions placed by any relevant agreement or the provisions of any Licence in respect of the Interconnector;

+shall be determined in accordance with the applicable interconnector transfer capacity determination process;

+its absolute magnitude shall not be reduced , for Transmission System reasons for any Trading Period after the EA1 Gate Window closure for the relevant Trading Day; and

+shall not otherwise take account of any expected transmission constraints or other aspects of the operation of the Transmission System.

 Table K.30 – Interconnector Available Transfer Capacity Data Transaction Submission Protocol